 One thing that has not changed due to this crisis is our commitment to helping you during the admissions process.
 If you have any questions or concerns, you are more than welcome to contact us and speak with a member of the admissions team.

 The COVID-19 pandemic has disrupted the lives of students around the world.
-Due to the complexities of teaching and learning in a new environment, many universities have instituted different grading policies for the Spring 2020 semester.
+Due to the complexities of teaching and learning in a new environment, many universities have instituted different grading policies.

-Fuqua admissions will not penalize applicants whose transcripts show Pass/No Pass or other similar grading options from Spring 2020, regardless of whether it was the individual student or the institution that chose a particular option.
-When examining academic records such as transcripts, Fuqua will focus primarily on an applicant’s performance prior to Spring 2020.
+Fuqua admissions will not penalize applicants whose transcripts show Pass/No Pass or other similar grading options, regardless of whether it was the individual student or the institution that chose a particular option.
+When examining academic records such as transcripts, Fuqua will focus primarily on an applicant’s overall performance.
 Fuqua admissions takes a holistic approach in evaluating applicants, and academic transcripts are only one of the components of the overall applications.

 We are very much aware of your unique challenges and that a growing number of US Embassies and Consulates are putting Visa appointments on hold.
 We encourage you, however, to continue to submit your paperwork to us as soon as possible, so that we can issue your 1-20 and you can explore options for scheduling an appointment at the earliest date possible, either at the embassy in your home country or the nearest one outside your home country.
 We are making plans for international incoming students to still be able to start the program, even if they are delayed in physically getting to Durham.